jeffknupp/blog/in_progress/web-frameworks.md

 *Routing* is the process of mapping a requested URL to the code responsible for generating the associated HTML.
 In the simplest case, *all* requests are handled by the same code (as was the case in our earlier example).
-Getting a little more
-complex: every URL could map 1:1 to a `view function`.
+Getting a little more complex, every URL could map 1:1 to a `view function`.
 For example, we could record somewhere that if the URL `www.foo.com/bar` is requested, the function `handle_bar()` is responsible for generating the response.
 We could build up this mapping table until all of the URLs our application supports are enumerated with their associated functions.

-However, this approach falls flat when the URLs contain useful data, such as the ID of a resource, as is the case in `www.foo.com/users/3/`.
+However, this approach falls flat when the URLs contain useful data, such as the ID of a resource (as is the case in `www.foo.com/users/3/`).
 How do we map that URL to a view function, and at the same time make use of the fact that we want to display the user with ID `3`?